-Why (PDR) is better, more cost-efficient repair.
+Why is Paintless Dent Removal better, more cost-efficient repair?

 Paintless Dent Repair is an emerging technique that removes dents from automobiles in an eco-friendly way.
 It is a restorative process that can remove minor to even large dents from the vehicle’s body without damaging the original paint or scratching the protective clear coat layer on top.

-Pressure is applied to the underside of dents by skilled, certified technicians to restore the metal to its original or pre-damaged position without any need for filler work or repainting.
+Pressure is applied to the underside of dents by skilled, certified technicians to restore the metal back to its original or pre-damaged position without any need for filler work or repainting.
 It is gaining popularity due to its cost-effectiveness and speedy process, making it suitable for dents without any paint damage.

 When is PDR a good Idea?